Overview

 There are five steps to each installation, which will require access to your Microsoft Azure environment and to the OutThink Command Center.

-• Create an API Key from the OutThink Command Center.
+- Create a DMI Key from the OutThink Command Center.
 This provides the credentials for the DMI App to get email data from the OutThink platform.

 1.1.
-Create an API Key from the OutThink Command Center
+Create a DMI Key from the OutThink Command Center

 Firstly, make a note of the Customer ID at the top of this page.
 You will need this in the next step.